AhoyISki/Firedecor/README.md

   - The symbol `p` will introduce a standardized padding, set by the `padding_size` option.
 The symbol `P` followed by a number, will place that many pixels of padding, for example, `P7` places 7 pixels of padding on the edge;
   - The symbol `|` changes where the symbols are being placed.
 Normally, they're on the left of the edge, if you place a `|`, they will be on the center, if you place another `|`, they will be placed on the right.
 Further `|`s will not change position;
   - The symbol `-` will change the edge the symbols are being placed in.
 By default, it will be the top edge, and every `-` will change the edge, counter-clockwise.
 You **Must** end the layout definition with one `-`, even if you don't plan on using the following edge.
+  - The symbol `a` will initiate/end an accented area, it will start one if there wasn't one already, and it will end one if there was.
+You can more precisely position accents by using paddings, for example `a P5 title P5 a` will place a padding between each end of the accent, giving some space for the title.
+All corners will be rounded with this option.
+  - The symbol `A` is much like `a`, but it is followed by a string, which tells the program what corners should be rounded in that accent.
+It follows the pattern of `tr tl bl br` (`t`op and `b`ottom `l`eft and `r`ight).
+It must be a 1 one word string, containing all the patterns for corners to be rounded.
+Any string will do, for example:
+  `a title A**92tl(!Ubr` will round the `tl` and `br` corners.
+One thing to note about corners is that they take on the last configuration used in a letter, in the above example, the first `a` could have been an `A` followed by any string, but the configuration would still follow what the second `A` does.

   The default layout is `P5 title | | minimize p maximize p close P5 -`.
 Here's what this means:
   1. Place a padding with 5 pixels of size, followed by title on the left;